jellyfin/jellyfin.org/docs/general/server/media/media-segments.md

 # Media Segments

-Media segments are sections of media files with a defined type, stored within Jellyfin.
-They are different from chapters in that chapters don't have any defined type.
+Media segments are a type of metadata for media files stored in Jellyfin.
+Unlike chapters, which have no type, media segements can contain type information, allowing different actions based on the type of a given time segment.

 ## Types